apsyriodis/Recruitment-Platform/README.md

 # Setup

-## Change current directory into the project directory
+## Change from current directory into the project directory

 ```ssh
 cd recruitment-platform